mikesol/wall/docs/src/proofs.md

 This works as expected, but how does Wall know that `g` should fail when `y` is applied?
 The intuitive answer is "because Wall knows that `rand0` returns a value between 0 and 1, so y is between 0 and 5, so it may be greater than 2 and thus g cannot ingest it."
 But how do we *know* that there exists a number between 0 and 5 such that the number does not exist in the set of numbers between 0 and 2.
 Well, we have to proove it.

-## coqi
+## Z3

-When Wall invokes its compiler, the first thing it does is transpiles Wall code to `coq`.
-Then, it uses `coqi`, a brute-force theorem prover, to prove the integrity of the program.  `coqi` maintains a database of proven theorems to speed up the compilation process when online.
+When Wall invokes its compiler, the first thing it does is invokes the [Z3](https://github.com/Z3Prover/z3) SMT prover to prove the correctness of the program.
+There is a roughly one-to-one equivalence in Wall between its fundamental data structures and those provided by the Z3 solver.

-While `coqi` can brute-force its way through most proofs that anyone would need in a real-world application, there are certain corner cases that are difficult for it to handle, mostly having to do with infinite series and recursion.
-In this case, Wall will throw a compilation error that it cannot *proove* a program to be correct.
+Unlike most mature proof assistants (ie Coq), Z3 cannot do inductive proofs and, therefore, cannot handle recursive structures.
+Wall's strategy for dealing with this is defining an upper bound for the depth of all recursive functions.
+When a Wall program hits this upper bound, it automatically pauses execution, rewrites itself with a higher upper bound, and continues execution.
+Because Wall programs are compiled as small modular units that are linked together during the final compilation stage, this step has minimal impact on Wall's runtime performance.
+Furthermore, the recompiled version of the program replaces the previous binary for subsequent executions.